MicrosoftDocs/dynamics365smb-docs/financials/finance-dimensions.md

 >   This functionality requires that your experience is set to **Suite**.
 For more information, see [Customizing Your [!INCLUDE[d365fin](includes/d365fin_md.md)] Experience](ui-experiences.md).

 ## Analyzing by Dimensions
-The Dimensions functionality plays an important role in business intelligence, such as when defining analysis views and creating account schedules for reporting.
-For more information, see [Business Intelligence](bi.md).
+The Dimensions functionality plays an important role in business intelligence, such as when defining analysis views.
+For more information, see [How to: Analyze Data by Dimensions](bi-how-analyze-data-dimension.md).

-> [!TIP]
-> When you analyze transactional data, you can filter totals in the chart of accounts and entries in all **Entries** windows by dimensions.
-Look for the **Set Dimension Filter** action.

 ## Dimension Sets
 A dimension set is a unique combination of dimension values.
 It is stored as dimension set entries in the database.
 Each dimension set entry represents a single dimension value.
 The dimension set is identified by a common dimension set ID that is assigned to each dimension set entry that belongs to the dimension set.